 Examples of use

-CodeTwo Backup is the first offline backup solution for Office 365 that lets you create backups, manage and restore users’ local Office 365 mailboxes and public folders (SharePoint Online and OneDrive for Business coming soon).
+CodeTwo Backup is a solid backup solution for Office 365 that lets you back up and restore Exchange Online mailboxes and public folders, as well as SharePoint Online and OneDrive for Business data.
 Office 365 backup and disaster recovery is the primary purpose of this solution, but the program can also be used to achieve many different goals.

 Find out more about how CodeTwo Backup can be implemented in your environment:

 - Continuous incremental Office 365 backup

-Office 365 backup and disaster recovery is what CodeTwo Backup was primarily designed for.
-The program can be configured to automatically perform backup cycles that work in the background without interfering with users’ access to their Office 365 mailboxes.
+Office 365 backup and disaster recovery are what CodeTwo Backup was primarily designed for.
+The program can be configured to automatically perform backup cycles that work in the background without interfering with users’ access to their Office 365 data.

 The administrator configures backup jobs using available criteria and decides what should be backed up, when and where.
 Once the backup is set, it can run continuously in the background or within time frames configured in the built-in scheduler.

-After launching the backup job, the first backup copy of selected Office 365 mailboxes or public folders is created.
+After launching the backup job, the first backup copy of selected Office 365 mailboxes, public folders or SharePoint/OneDrive for Business data is created.
 The program creates a full backup first.
-Once the first full backup copy is created, the program launches the next backup cycle and starts scanning mailboxes and public folders in search for new items or changes.
-Whenever a new or modified item is found, a new backup version of the given item is saved to the local storage.
+Once the first full backup copy is created, the program launches the next backup cycle and starts scanning Office 365 data in search for new items or changes.
+Whenever a new or modified item is found, a new backup version of the given item is saved to the storage.
 This is how continuous incremental backup works.

-One of the most important features of CodeTwo Backup is that the backup copies are stored on your private local storages.
-The administrator defines storages for each backup job and decides where the backed up Office 365 data is supposed to be located.
+One of the most important features of CodeTwo Backup is that the administrator can define storage for each backup job and decides where the backed up Office 365 data is supposed to be located.

-The mailbox and public folders items are saved in versions.
+The Office 365 items are saved in versions.
 Owing to this, the administrator can browse consecutive versions and restore any of them to the original or alternative location.
-The granular recovery model enables the recovery of entire mailboxes, selected folders, or even individual items.
+The granular recovery model enables the recovery of entire mailboxes, SharePoint sites, libraries, selected folders, or even individual items.

 - Litigation hold and email compliance